FACTION BRIEF

 Sahar Koss reportedly left standard routes to run exclusively deep.
 This is the last verifiable detail of Koss's career.

 The Void Market exists because drift-runners provide transport outside Ironclad's pricing controls.
 Without Guild vessels, the Market has no supply chain.
 Without the Market, drift-runners lose their most profitable independent contracts.
-The symbiosis is total.
+The dependency is total and mutual.

 If the Elevator Compact ever moves against the Void Market, they'll have to move against the Guild first.
 800 independent operators with deep-space capable vessels and nothing to lose is not a problem that solves cleanly.